 _outp, _outpw, _outpd

-Outputs a byte (_outp), a word (_outpw), or a double word (_outpd) at a port.
+Outputs, at a port, a byte (_outp), a word (_outpw), or a double word (_outpd).

 int _outp( unsigned short port, int databyte ); unsigned short _outpw( unsigned short port, unsigned short dataword ); unsigned long _outpd( unsigned short port, unsigned long dataword );